Google Computer Science for High School (CS4HS) Program 2019 for Computer Science Educators

 CS4HS (Computer Science for High School) now Educator professional development (PD) is an initiative sponsored by Google to promote Computer Science and Computational Thinking in high school and middle school curriculum.
 Funding is awarded to applicants from research institutions, universities, school districts and educational nonprofits dedicated to delivering exemplary Computer Science workshops to students.
 These workshops incorporate informational talks by industry leaders, and discussions on new and emerging CS curricula at the high school and middle school level.

-Eligible Countries: Countries in Africa, US, Canada, Europe and Middle East.
+Eligible Countries: Countries in Africa, Europe and Middle East.